Information about Nacpan Beach

 Nacpan is one-half of the popular twin beaches in the area, the other one is called Calitang Beach.
 The two beaches merge in a narrow sandbar that snakes into a lush hill, which offers an excellent view of Nacpan and Calitang.
 Tourists must trek to the southern portion of Nacpan to reach the hill where it meets with the smaller Calitang Beach.
 Calitang is also a stretch of white sand, but its waves are calmer than those in Nacpan.
 It is a fishing village with multi-colored boats anchored along the shore.

 The most convenient and comfortable way is to book a shuttle service, which is usually part of organized tours going to Nacpan Beach.
-You will be picked up from your hotel and also get dropped off here coming back.
-This is also a great way to meet other travelers as you will most likely be sharing the service with other individuals or groups.
+This is also a great way to meet other travelers as you will most likely share the service with other people.

-For a more authentic island experience, you can choose to hop on a tricycle to get to Nacpan Beach.
-While this will cost cheaper, expect a more bumpy ride as some parts of the road going to the beach are not fully cemented and sometimes muddy.
+For a more authentic island experience, you can hop on a tricycle to get to Nacpan Beach.
+While this is cheaper, expect a more bumpy ride as some parts of the road going to the beach are not fully cemented and are sometimes muddy.

-You can also choose to rent a motorbike and drive your way to Nacpan.
-Most budget travelers and thrill-seekers opt to do this since rental rates for an entire day cost way cheaper than shuttle or tricycle service, plus they also have the freedom to go at their own pace and explore other places around Nacpan Beach and the rest of El Nido.
-As mentioned, some roads leading to Nacpan are still not in great conditions so be extra careful when choosing this transport option.
+You can also rent a motorbike and drive your way to Nacpan.
+Most budget travelers and thrill-seekers opt to do this since rental rates for an entire day are cheaper than a shuttle or tricycle service, plus they also have the freedom to go at their own pace and explore other places around Nacpan Beach and the rest of El Nido.
+As mentioned, some roads leading to Nacpan are still not in great condition, so be extra careful when choosing this transport option.